Deep dive into a Peruvian way of life

 You’ll be staying in some very basic group accommodation with shared facilities, especially along the Inca Trail, in the Amazon and on Lake Titicaca (where there are drop toilets and no showers).
 This is all part of the adventure of being among nature.

 This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
 Please see the ‘Health’ section of the Essential Trip information for more details.

-Inca Trail permits are sold on request basis only.
-Once the deposit is paid and passport details provided, Intrepid will endeavour to secure a permit for you.
+4. Inca Trail permits are sold on request basis only.
+Once deposit is paid and passport details provided, Intrepid will endeavor to secure a permit for you.

 The Inca Trail closes in February to allow cleaning and restoration works.
 If the trek portion of your trip starts in February you will be automatically booked to hike the Inca Quarry Trail.